Atlant Moscow Oblast: Overview

 Atlant was founded in 2005 when a team (Khimik) based in Voskresensk was relocated to Mytishchi.
 The old team traced its history back to 1953.
 Immediate success allowed Khimik to play in the Championship of the Soviet Union.
 Leading the team was playing-coach Nikolay Epshtein.
 In three years, Khimik was graduated to the top league of the Soviet Union.
 Three bronze medal results between 1965 and 1984 were capitulated in 1989 when the team achieved silver under prestigious head coach Vladimir Vasiliyev, a major accomplishment for a team from a small town.
-More impressive is how much successful homegrown talent has come out of the Khimik system, with names including future Stanley Cup winners such as Igor Larionov and Valeri Kamensky.
+Atlant also had a successful homegrown talent has come out of the Khimik system, with names including future Stanley Cup winners such as Igor Larionov and Valeri Kamensky.

 In the spring of 1998, the status of the team changed, representing not only the city of Voskresensk but also the entire Moscow Oblast.
 This event took place on their 45th anniversary.
 During the 2005–06 season, the team relocated within the Moscow Oblast, from Voskresensk to Mytishchi.
 Following this, the team changed its name to Atlant, prior to its inclusion in the Kontinental Hockey League (KHL).
 Their new team logo features a Central Asian Shepherd Dog.